Dajbych.net

 XAML

-XAML allows creating a user interface in HTML-like language.
-Declarative way has many advantages.
-One of them is binding – essential of the MVVM design pattern.
-XAML is accelerated by a graphics card which means it’s very fast.
+XAML allows creating a user interface in an HTML-like language.
+This declarative approach has many advantages.
+One of them is data binding, which is essential for the MVVM design pattern.
+XAML is also accelerated by a graphics card, making it very fast.

 Workflow

-The workflow is an activity model.
-It can be anything from a business process to a Team Foundation Server Build.
-The advantage is that activity is defined declaratively by XAML instead of code.
-It can be modified as easily as configuration file without the need to recompile.
+A workflow is an activity model that can represent anything from a business process to a Team Foundation Server build.
+The advantage is that activities are defined declaratively using XAML instead of code.
+This allows modifications to be made as easily as changing a configuration file, without the need to recompile.

-The SyndicationFeed class proves support for RSS 2.0 and Atom 1.0 syndication formats.
+The SyndicationFeed class provides support for RSS 2.0 and Atom 1.0 syndication formats.

 .NET 3.5